step-security-bot/daikon/daikon-crypto/crypto-utils/README.md

 ### Available CipherSource

 The `CipherSources::aes()` gives a standard AES encryption support (with *random* value).
 Encryption of the same value will always produce the same result.
-The usage of `CipherSources::getDefault()` is strongly recommended.
+The usage of `CipherSources::getDefault()` is strongly recommended. `CipherSources::getDefault()` is equivalent to calling `CipherSources::aesGcm(12, 16, null)`, which uses AES in GCM mode (which gives you authenticated encryption) using a 12 byte IV and a 16 byte authentication tag.
+The last parameter refers to a JCE
+Provider that you can optionally use, e.g. to use BouncyCastle pass 'new BouncyCastleProvider()' for this parameter.
+However this should be unnecessary for most use-cases.

 ### Available KeySource